shadibdair/AWS-terraform/README.md

 - It speeds up the sharing of your dynamic and static web content such as .css, .html, and image files to your users.
 - It securely delivers your images, videos, data, and applications to users and clients with high transfer speed and low latency, all within a developer-friendly environment.

-**Finally I would added service that give my more security and scalability.** 📌
+**Finally I would added services that give my more security and scalability.** 📌

 ---